TedHusted/awake/awake.md/awake.md

 “His sibling?
 Let the authorities do that, Lanie.
 We really don’t know anything right now.”

-Tessa puckers her lips, and says, “You said Brent found a problem, yes?
+Tessa puckers her lips.
+“You said Brent found a problem, yes?
 And now this happens?
 If this were one of my role-playing games, I’d think someone was trying to keep the software change to Ally a secret.”

 “I know what you are thinking, Tess.
 But Brent’s crash is not an unidentified anomalous phenomenon.
 And I doubt that extraterrestrials have taken an interest in the Pulse source code.“